Design and produce new media products in film, animation, interactive media, web, apps, VR, cross media and games.

 In years one and two you study research methods and complete work-based learning projects, based on live client briefs.
 You also complete projects on • post-production • applied photography • project management • film making • app design and development • graphic design.

-The final year involves a large creative media project, while also studying digital media futures, motion graphics and the social impact of digital media.
+Year three involves a large creative media practice project, while also studying digital media futures, motion graphics and the social impact of digital media.

 Placements and work experience